starshev/Python-SQLAlchemy-Analyzing-Chicago-Social-Statistics/README.md

-# Using Python and SQL · Chicago Social Statistics
+# Using Python and SQL · Social Statistics

 **Context**